AJDStudios/Resume/README.md

 Core features
           - responsive and built with a "mobile-first" mindset.
           - built using multiple languages (some of which will be experimental)
-          - two or three easter eggs for the curious recruiter/coder

 Designing this block by block
  - first block was the nav bar (without links) made with Html, CSS and Javascript for the "hamburger"